1. Setup Continuous Integration with React Native

 In this article, Raúl Gómez Acuña will provide some practical guidance when it comes to adapt your React Native application to the new iPhone X, specifically when using react-native-navigation.
 If you are using react-navigation, you are lucky because they already handle some things for you, so you probably can skip some parts of the article.

 4. How we build apps using React Native Part 1: Boilerplate

 Every time a new project starts, UPTech Team have the same problem that takes a lot of time — building an architecture of the future app.
 They noticed that it’s usually the same, but some features can differ from time to time.
 So, they created their own UPTech React Native boilerplate, that speeds up their developer process.

-It’s in alpha version now, you are welcome to contribute, while UPTech Team keeps updating it.
+It’s in the alpha version now, you are welcome to contribute, while UPTech Team keeps updating it.

 5. ReactJS and React Native similarities and differences

 React Native, a mobile-app development framework hybrid available for iOS and Android, was released 4 years later after the popularity of ReactJS increased due to the Facebook’s team open sourcing it.